w3c/wpub/EXPLAINER.md

 ## Unanswered questions

-1. Addressability.
+### Architecture

+Andrew Betts, then on the TAG, [commented](https://github.com/w3c/wpub/issues/32#issuecomment-362273649):

+> It seems to us on the TAG that the Readium manifest format is very unlikely to be considered for support by implementors of general purpose web browsers.
+Therefore, the question seems to be: is the goal of this group to make a new packaging format for specialist book reading software and devices, or is it to obtain first class support for missing book-related features in the web platform as a whole?
+If the latter, then it is an order of magnitude more likely to be achieved by building atop existing platform features - notably Web App Manifest and service worker, than creating a separate but similar concept.

+The working group has spent much of its time on a high-level data model, rather than identifying low-level primitives that would allow us to more easily build publications on the web.
+For good or for bad, what we are actually building can be described as unpackaged EPUB with the OPF serialized as JSON-LD.

+Is this a good thing or a bad thing?
+We seem to be far from the approach recommended by the [Extensible Web Manifesto](https://extensiblewebmanifesto.org).

+### Addressability

 A publication needs a permanent URL, and it should be possible to craft a URL to point anywhere within a publication.

+### Packaging

+The working group has not yet formally addressed the issue of packaging, although it is central to many publishing use cases.
+We are carefully monitoring the [web packaging](https://github.com/WICG/webpackage) effort.

 ## Acknowledgments